-- A. A declaration that Beba's first airdrop distribution of BEBA tokens is not an unlawful sale of securities; - B. A declaration that Beba's planned second airdrop distribution of BEBA tokens is not an unlawful sale of securities; - C. A declaration that BEBA tokens themselves are not investment contracts; - D. A declaration that Defendants violated the APA, both procedurally and substantively, when adopting a new unpublished policy that nearly all digital assets are securities and the majority of transactions involving digital assets are securities transactions; - E. An order vacating the new policy or preventing Defendants from enforcing the new policy, including against Beba's first and second airdrop distribution of BEBA tokens; - F. An order awarding Plaintiffs their costs in this action, including attorneys' fees; and - G. Any other relief that the Court deems just and proper.
+- A. A declaration that Beba's first airdrop distribution of BEBA tokens is not an unlawful sale of securities; - B. A declaration that Beba's planned second airdrop distribution of BEBA tokens is not an unlawful sale of securities; - C. A declaration that BEBA tokens themselves are not investment contracts; - D. A declaration that Defendant violated the APA, both procedurally and substantively, when it adopted a new unwritten policy that nearly all digital assets are securities and the majority of transactions involving digital assets are securities transactions; - E. An order vacating the new policy or preventing Defendant from enforcing its new policy, including against Beba's first and second airdrop distribution of BEBA tokens; - F. An order awarding Plaintiffs their costs in this action, including attorneys' fees; and - G. Any other relief that the Court deems just and proper.

-Dated: July 24, 2024
+Dated: March 25, 2024